Sara Errani: Early life

 Errani was born in Bologna to Giorgio, a greengrocer, and Fulvia, a pharmacist.
 At the age of 12, her father sent her to the Nick Bollettieri Tennis Academy in Florida.
 At 16, she moved to Valencia, Spain to be coached by Pablo Lozano and David Andres.

 Career

 2002–2007: Early years

-Errani competed in her first event at the $10k Cagliari event in her native Italy in 2002, where she lost to Sun Tiantian.
-She continued to compete in the ITF, where her best performance of the year was a semifinal appearance in Zaton.
-She continued to participate mainly on the ITF circuit, where she won her first tournament over Lucia Jiminez in Melilla, Spain in 2005.
+Errani qualified for her first event at the $10k Cagliari event in her native Italy in 2002, where she lost to Sun Tiantian.
+She continued to compete in the ITF, where her best performance of the year was a semifinal appearance in Zaton, losing in straight sets to Lenka Tvarošková.
+She continued to participate mainly on the ITF circuit, where she won her first tournament over Lucia Jiménez in Melilla, Spain in February 2005.